Frequently Asked Questions About DOJ Accreditation and Training

 In addition to extended courses on core immigration issues, CLINIC also offers monthly webinars on specialized topics in immigration law.
 These 90-minute presentations can help deepen your knowledge about a particular immigration law issue and bring you up-to-date on legal developments.
 Recent webinars have focused on affidavits of support, international travel by LPRs, I-212 waivers, health-based inadmissibility, and family-based implications of executive action.

-Is CLINIC's "Fundamentals of Immigration Law" rapid e-course an overview training that would meet the BIA training requirement?
+Is CLINIC's "Fundamentals of Immigration Law" rapid e-course an overview training that would meet the DOJ training requirement?

 No, this course is not the equivalent of a formal overview training on immigration law.
 This course is a 90-minute rapid e-course that provides a very basic orientation to core immigration law concepts and information.
 The course content, however, is much abbreviated and is not sufficient to support an application for accredited representative status.